Spreading of information on a network: a quantum view: The Model and Its Dynamics

 $\alpha=1,2,\ldots,N$.
-From these functions we define the following mean values:
+From these functions, we define the following mean values

 which we interpret as the time evolution of the \emph{global} mean values of fake and good news, respectively.
-On the other hand, $F_\alpha(t)$ and $G_\alpha(t)$ are their \emph{local} counterpart.
-Notice that, because of the fermionic nature of the operators involve, we have $F_\alpha(t), G_\alpha(t)\in[0,1]$, and therefore $F(t), G(t)\in[0,1]$ as well, for all value of $t$.
+On the other hand, $F_\alpha(t)$ and $G_\alpha(t)$ are their \emph{local} counterparts.
+Notice that, because of the fermionic nature of the operators involved, we have $F_\alpha(t), G_\alpha(t)\in[0,1]$, and therefore $F(t), G(t)\in[0,1]$, as well, for all values of $t$.

-The resulting time evolution is in general quasiperiodic, so that never ending oscillations occur.
-This is a general fact (see \cite{bagbook1,bagbook2}), due to the fact that our Hamiltonian in (\ref{25}) is Hermitian, and that $\mathcal{S}$ is finite dimensional.
-As we will show below, some more interesting dynamical behaviors can be recovered introducing some more ingredients in the analysis of $\mathcal{S}$, such as using the $(H,\rho)$--induced dynamics approach or Lindblad operators.
+The resulting time evolution is, in general, quasiperiodic, so that neverending oscillations occur.
+This is a general fact (see \cite{bagbook1,bagbook2}), due to the fact that our Hamiltonian in Equation (\ref{25}) is Hermitian and that $\mathcal{S}$ is finite-dimensional.
+As we will show below, some more interesting dynamical behaviors can be recovered when introducing some more components in the analysis of $\mathcal{S}$, such as using the $(H,\rho)$-induced dynamics approach or Lindblad~operators.

-\section{The network model}
+\section{The Network Model}

 In this Section, we suppose that information is conveyed from an initial transmitter to a final receiver through sub-agents.
-The scheme of the network is depicted in Figure~\ref{scheme1}, and consists of three distinct layers, with the first layer being the transmitter, Agent 1 ($\cal{T}$), and the final layer being the receiver, Agent 6 ($\cal{R}$).
-The middle layer is made up of several agents that act as mediators between the transmitter and the receiver.
-We imagine that the flow of information follows a one-directional way, starting from the transmitter $\cal{T}$ and ending at the receiver $\cal{R}$ through the middle layer (this point however will be adequately relaxed adopting the ``Hermitian'' approach with the aid the rules).
+The scheme of the network is depicted in Figure~\ref{scheme1} and consists of three distinct layers, with the first layer being the transmitter, Agent 1 ($\cal{T}$), and the final layer being the receiver, Agent 6 ($\cal{R}$).
+The middle layer is composed of several agents that act as mediators between the transmitter and the receiver.
+We imagine that the flow of information follows a one-directional path, starting from the transmitter $\cal{T}$ and ending at the receiver $\cal{R}$, passing through the middle layer (this point, however, will be adequately relaxed adopting the ``Hermitian'' approach with the aid of the rules).